The War Dog Memorial

 Tom was looking not only for a dog that represented many of those dogs in physical characteristic but also a dog that embodied the working character and mindset of dogs suitable for service.
 After looking at a few German Shepherds, it was decided that Dozer von Schneider was ideal.
 Dozer was a retired Police K9 that had attained SchH2 prior to an injury that shortened his working career.
 He had excellent character, was courageous and typified the ideal working Shepherd type.

-Over the course of many months and trips to Schomberg Studios in Evergreen, CO, to model Dozer for Tom, the clay model was revealed.
+Over the course of many months and trips by Doug to Schomberg Studios in Evergreen, CO, to model Dozer for Tom, the clay model was revealed.
 The process was incredible.
 Dozer was photographed from all angles, measured and posed so that no detail went overlooked.
 Because the memorial was to be 1.5 life size, it was critical that measurements were taken so that proportion to the handler and column was correct.
 The statue itself was of a combat soldier in relief against a pillar with his dog looking intensely to the side drawing the soldier's attention.

 The pillar was to be lit from above, which would call particular attention to the dog but also his intense attention to the distance to indicate a possible threat.
 The handler's awareness of his dog's movements is captured perfectly.
 The incredible detail of the clay model was seen by only a few but the attention to detail was truly incredible.
 The buttons on the shirt of the soldier, the texture and wrinkles of his uniform fabric, the looping of the laces on his boots and buckle on his belt were so lifelike as to be beyond description.
 The anatomical correctness of the soldier's arm, wrist, hands and fingers grasping the leash through thumb and forefinger and its natural arc to the collar was masterful.